kamil-solski/Food101_MLOps-Lvl_1/README.md

 BONUS: custom created real-time monitoring dashboard

 The course will be divided according to the challenges faced by Machine Learning Engineers when creating automated end-to-end systems.
 What compromises do they have to face, etc.?
 For each issue, an example solution will be provided and, if necessary, additional solutions will be described (in the form of code snippets from this repository).

+# How to do end-to-end projects?:
+1) create prototypes for training models pipeline and inference in jupyter notebooks
+2) implement code to python files in project structure (with necessary modifications)
+3) test training loop in python files (small dataset and few epochs) to see if there are no errors
+4) create inference logic in python files
+5) connect both training and inference logic (with best model) and check if broader pipeline works (from training to deployment on python files)
+6) contenarize with docker
+7) test containers
+8) write proper tests starting from sanity tests (they should be imported from root_project/tests folder to proper files)

 # End-to-End ML pipeline/AI System/ with MLE and MLOps Principles (Food-101) - Level 1
 ⚠️ This project is a work in progress.
 Tutorials and features are under active development.
 Stay tuned for updates and join me on my journey through Machine Learning Engineering!